jdolan/quake2/README.md

  * Numerous stability fixes around SDL audio
  * Numerous 64 bit compatibility fixes

-A full list of my changes is available in the [source:quake2/trunk/CHANGELOG CHANGELOG].
+A full list of my changes is available in the [CHANGELOG](blob/master/CHANGELOG).

 ## Downloads